spam-prakash/iNotebook/README.md

-# ✨ Dastaan — Your Modern Note-Taking Companion
+# ✨ Wryta — Your Modern Note-Taking Companion

-**Dastaan** is a secure and feature-rich full-stack notes application that empowers users to take notes, manage them, and interact with others' public notes.
-Whether you're jotting down thoughts or sharing public insights, Dastaan provides a clean UI, rich interactions, and powerful backend support to supercharge your productivity.
+**Wryta** is a secure and feature-rich full-stack notes application that empowers users to take notes, manage them, and interact with others' public notes.
+Whether you're jotting down thoughts or sharing public insights, Wryta provides a clean UI, rich interactions, and powerful backend support to supercharge your productivity.

 ---
 <!---